nostalgebraist/pytumblr2/README.rst

 Create a client
 ---------------

-A ``pytumblr.TumblrRestClient`` is the object you'll make all of your calls to the Tumblr API through.
+A ``pytumblr2.TumblrRestClient`` is the object you'll make all of your calls to the Tumblr API through.
 Creating one is this easy:

 .. code:: python

-    client = pytumblr.TumblrRestClient(
+    client = pytumblr2.TumblrRestClient(
         '<consumer_key>',
         '<consumer_secret>',
         '<oauth_token>',